Faruq-Hameed/TS_PostgreSQL_APP/README.md

 ├── tsconfig.json
 ├── package.json

-- connected with the database
+- connected with the PostgreeSQL database